KiltedCode/khandaria-campaign/sessions/2026/2026-04-09-mind-the-gap.md

 then bring the bridges ahead
 `Sin` is breaking her half much faster than the 7 guys on other side
 as clears out, troops starting to arrive
-`Sin` swims to other side to help
-`Lucy` still suspicious and watching
-newly set up camp, some building timbers
-well behaved Qublan conscripts
-take down other half and floats towards `Qa'dat` who floats over and asks about the fire wood
-`Sin` turns around and notices one is a Purple Man

 `Qa'dat` has a plan
 can make half bridge on east bank to rock